dizmo/MarkdownReader/assets/md/en/index.md

 **Paging:**

 The `MarkdownReader` dizmo supports paging: By embedding a `#pager` HTML at the end of the MD source, content beneath headers of level *H3* are split and displayed as separate pages.
-Further, the next and previous buttons are then also shown.
+Further, the next and previous buttons are also displayed then.

 **Markdown headers:**